 The vocalist needs to find their voice.

 Often the easiest part to learn is their own.
-It takes work, but their range and vocal dynamics begin to emerge as a soloist over time.
+It takes work, but their range and vocal dynamics emerge as soloists over time.

 It is the addition of other voices where vocalists begin to experience difficulty.